 Many of the challenges associated with understanding and advancing energy sustainability do not lie in a particular academic discipline.
 We investigate important questions at the intersections of those traditional disciplines to glean insights that may not reveal themselves if the disciplines involved were viewed in isolation.
-We are currently working on issues associated with using carbon dioxide to produce and store energy with geothermal resources, the risks of emerging subsurface technologies such as carbon dioxide sequestration and hydraulic fracturing, pathways for bioenergy development, and the causes and consequences of energy system transitions.
+We are currently working on issues in the following topics:

 Risks of Emerging Subsurface Energy Technologies: